samar-703/cider/README.md

 1. Push your code to GitHub
 2. Import project to Vercel
 3. Set root directory to `frontend`
-4. (Optional) Add environment variable for Clerk:
+4. (Optional) Add an environment variable for Clerk:
    - `REACT_APP_CLERK_PUBLISHABLE_KEY`
 5. If your backend URL changes, update the `SOCKET_URL` in `src/App.js`
 6. Deploy